NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 ## Visual Studio

-The installation process for the NuGet client tools is based on the version of Visual Studio.

-### Install on Visual Studio 2017 and later

-In Visual Studio 2017 and later, the installer includes the NuGet Package Manager with any workload that employs .NET.
-To install the Package Manager separately, or to verify the installation, run the Visual Studio installer and check the option setting under **Individual Components > Code tools > NuGet package manager**.
+In Visual Studio 2017 and later, the Visual Studio installer includes the NuGet Package Manager with any workload that employs .NET.

+You can also install the Package Manager separately or verify your installation.
+Run the Visual Studio installer and check the option setting under **Individual Components > Code tools > NuGet package manager**.
+For more information, see [Install and manage packages in Visual Studio by using the NuGet Package Manager](../consume-packages/install-use-packages-visual-studio.md).
-### Install on Visual Studio 2015 and earlier

-NuGet extensions for Visual Studio 2013 and 2015 can be downloaded from [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).

-For Visual Studio 2010 and earlier, install the **NuGet Package Manager for Visual Studio** extension.
-If you don't see the extension in the first page of the search results, try changing the **Sort By** dropdown to **Most Downloads** or use an alphabetical sort option.
+> [!NOTE]
+> For earlier versions of Visual Studio, you can download NuGet extensions at [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).

 ## CLI tools

 You can use either the dotnet CLI or the `nuget.exe` CLI to support NuGet features in the Visual Studio IDE.
 The dotnet CLI is installed with some Visual Studio workloads, such as .NET Core.
 The `nuget.exe` CLI must be installed separately as described earlier.
 For a feature comparison of the tools, see the [feature availability](#feature-availability) section.

-- To target .NET Core or .NET Standard, use the `dotnet.exe` CLI tool.
+- To target .NET Core or .NET Standard, use the dotnet SDK CLI tool.
 This CLI is required for the SDK-style project format, which uses the [SDK attribute](/dotnet/core/tools/csproj#additions).

 - To target the .NET Framework (non-SDK-style project only), use the `nuget.exe` CLI tool.
-If the project is migrated from `packages.config` to PackageReference, use the `dotnet.exe` CLI tool instead.
+If the project is migrated from `packages.config` to PackageReference, use the dotnet SDK CLI tool instead.

-### dotnet.exe CLI
+### dotnet SDK CLI

-The .NET Core 2.0 CLI tool, `dotnet.exe`, works on all platforms (Windows, Mac, and Linux) and provides core NuGet features such as installing, restoring, and publishing packages.
+The dotnet SDK is the .NET Core 2.0 CLI tool, which works on all platforms (Windows, Mac, and Linux) and provides core NuGet features such as installing, restoring, and publishing packages.
 The dotnet CLI provides direct integration with .NET Core project files (such as `.csproj`), which is helpful in most scenarios.
 This CLI is also built directly for each platform and doesn't require installation of [Mono](https://www.mono-project.com/docs/getting-started/install/).

+> [!NOTE]
+> Visual Studio for Mac is scheduled for retirement by August 31, 2024 in accordance with [Microsoft's Modern Lifecycle Policy](https://learn.microsoft.com/lifecycle/policies/modern).
+For more information, see [What's happening to Visual Studio for Mac](/visualstudio/mac/what-happened-to-vs-for-mac?view=vsmac-2022).

 #### Install dotnet.exe